-To support the activities to develop Germany into a provider of and a market for electromobility by 2020 the Federal Government established the National Platform for Electromobility (NPE).
+104. To support the activities to develop Germany into a provider of and a market for electromobility by 2020 the Federal Government established the National Platform for Electromobility (NPE).
 The representatives of industry, academia, government, unions and society in the NPE have agreed to pursue a systemic, market-focused and technologically neutral approach.
 The members believe that the key to the success of electromobility in Germany lies in cross-sectoral cooperation between all the stakeholders.
-The seven working groups of the NPE have developed research and technology roadmaps covering the key issues in the following thematic areas: battery, drivetrain technology, light weighting, information and communications technology (ICT) and infrastructure, recycling and vehicle integration.
-The experts will also present roadmaps covering international standardization and training/skills.
-Based on the recommendations of the NPE, the Government published the catalogue of national measures for http://www.bmvbs.de/SharedDocs/EN/Pressemitteilung/2012/126-ramsauer-national-platform-electric-mobility.html?linkToOverview=js the introduction of electric mobility such as the adjustment of the legal framework to the needs of electric mobility where required.
+The seven working groups of the NPE have developed research and technology road maps covering the key issues in the following thematic areas: battery, drivetrain technology, light weighting, information and communications technology (ICT) and infrastructure, recycling and vehicle integration.
+The experts will also present road maps covering international standardization and training/skills.
+Based on the recommendations of the NPE, the Government published the catalogue of national measures for the introduction of electric mobility such as the adjustment of the legal framework to the needs of electric mobility where required.